How to Vibe Code in 2026: The Complete Beginner's Guide (Updated May 2026)

 Test on your phone.
 If it looks broken, tell the AI what's wrong and how to fix it.

-Step 7: Deploy Your App
+Step 7: Audit, Then Deploy

 Option 1: Replit (Easiest)